-Since the cut and fit of MG Baby diapers is generally good (see the next point) they are effective in holding in solids, however the two bamboo inserts given with these diapers are thin and not very absorbent and you’ll likely need to use both inserts for a small baby.
-When baby is bigger, or if he/she is a heavy-wetter, these inserts likely won’t cut it.
+Since the cut and fit of MG Baby diapers are generally good (see the next point) they are effective in holding solids, however, the two bamboo inserts given with these diapers are thin and not very absorbent and you’ll likely need to use both inserts for a small baby.
+When your baby is bigger, or if he/she is a heavy-wetter, these inserts likely won’t cut it.

-If you use these diapers, you may need to invest in additional inserts when baby is a bit older.
-Be warned however, with pocket style diapers, adding more inserts isn’t an ongoing solution, as the interior fabric is usually just cut large enough to accommodate the inserts you get with the diaper.
+If you use these diapers, you may need to invest in additional and better cloth diaper inserts when your baby is a bit older.
+Be warned, however, with pocket-style diapers, adding more inserts isn’t an ongoing solution, as the interior fabric is usually just cut large enough to accommodate the inserts you get with the diaper.
 Adding too many extra inserts can make the diaper bulge, and lift away from baby around the leg, which will cause leaks.

 2. Adjustability and Fit

-MG Baby diapers are pocket style diapers with adjustable snaps that allow for fit from 10-33 pounds.
-The fit on these are actually very nice and trim, just like the discount diaper brands they counterfeit.
+MG Baby diapers are pocket cloth diapers with adjustable snaps that allow for fit from 10-33 pounds.
+The fit on these is actually very nice and trim, just like the discount diaper brands they counterfeit.
 While the fit is nice, I am cautious about the snap quality and am not sure how they will hold up after long-term use.